abishop17/hitting_top_notes_fragrances/README.md

 Innovative combinations of diverse pieces / features are a natural point of interest for me.
 I am avidly interested in applications to create tangible / sense-stimulating products.
 An audiovisual example is multimedia art; a visual-tactile example is patchwork quilting that uses atypical fabric pairings (such as, say, a polyester holographic utility fabric and leather).

 Materializing meaningful business applications is the target of the creative product design experience.
-How do we use a data-supported framework to channel the mix 'n match mentality towards positive business outcomes (like high customer ratings)?
+How do we use a data-supported framework to gear the mix 'n match mentality towards positive business outcomes (like high customer ratings)?

 I will begin to explore this question through EDA and modeling.